-If you have waited longer than you expected, call your GP or clinic to see if they have any updates.
+If you have waited longer, call your GP or clinic to see if they have any updates.

-Try not to worry if your results are taking a long time to get to you.
+Try not to worry if your results are taking longer than 4 weeks.
 It does not mean anything is wrong.

 Most people's results are normal (no HPV found).

 Your cervical screening results letter explains what was tested for and what your results mean.

 There are 14 high-risk types of HPV that can cause cervical cancer.
 Cervical screening looks to see if you have any of these.
 It does not tell us which HPV type, or how many types, were found.

 Your letter may say: